This chapter provides use cases - examples how Issue Templates for Jira can be used in practice.

 Use an existing scope or create a new one.

 Issue Templates for Jira Cloud offers a feature that will automatically create respective version and component according to the template.
-For example, a project that stores software templates contains specific versions and components.
-If you use this template in other projects that don’t have these items, they will be automatically created.
+For example, a space that stores software templates contains specific versions and components.
+If you use this template in other spaces that don’t have these items, they will be automatically created.

-Your issue has been created based on the template and versions/components were added to this Jira project.
+Your issue has been created based on the template and versions/components were added to this Jira space.

 Read more: